theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/evolving-schema.md

 Be sure to clearly communicate when any planned changes will be applied.

-Depending on how you schema evolves, you may need to make bulk changes to existing data to fix or improve it.
+Depending on how your schema evolves, you may need to make bulk changes to existing data to fix or improve it.